greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

     ```

 3. Press `y` to start the initialization.
-4. The utility will then begin setup and initialization of the master instance and each segment instance in the system.
+4. The utility will then begin setup and initialization of the coordinator instance and each segment instance in the system.
 Each segment instance is set up in parallel.
 Depending on the number of segments, this process can take a while.
 5. At the end of a successful setup, the utility will start your Greenplum Database system.
 You should see:

     ```